 You never know what a summer evening will be like.
 The best hot weather sleeping bags should stand up to morning dew, nighttime temperature drops, and sticky humidity.
 Going to bed cool and waking up warm: That's what you need from a good bag.

-A 10-denier shell and lining with no hardware make this compressible sleeping bag a top pick for light packing.
+The subtly insulated shell and lining with no hardware make this compressible sleeping bag a top pick for light packing.

 Designed with flexible baffles to eliminate air movement and an overstuffed foot box for cozy comfort, this bag is great for those "not too hot" nights.